-- Allow the glass slide to stand for a few seconds, and then note down the results based on agglutination reaction.
+- Allow the glass slide to stand for a few seconds, and then note down the results based on the agglutination reaction.

 Tube Coagulase Method

 It detects the presence of free-coagulase (Staphylocoagulase), which indirectly reacts with fibrinogen.
 Free coagulase reacts with the coagulase reacting factor (thrombin) and converts it into fibrin.
 It involves incubation of the media containing bacterial suspension added with plasma clotting within 4 hours.
 It is a confirmatory test that confirms the presence of coagulase.

 Tube coagulase test involves the following steps:

 - Perform serial dilution of the blood plasma in a series of sterile test tubes.

 - Pour 1 ml of diluted plasma into the sterile tube.